Moving Terraform State from Local Files to Azure Storage

 Why not S3 or Google Cloud Storage?

-We already use Azure for other services (Key Vault, Blob Storage for backups).
-Keeping Terraform state in Azure keeps everything in one place.
+We already use Azure for other things (Key Vault, Blob Storage for backups).
+Keeping Terraform state in Azure puts everything in one place.

 If you're on AWS, use S3 + DynamoDB for locking.
 On GCP, use Google Cloud Storage.
-The principle is the same - remote state with locking.
+The idea is the same: remote state with locking.

 Lessons